mariahsonja/deep-learning-neural-networks/README.md

 examples of Deep Learning Neural Networks models for *classification*, *regression*, *image processing* and using **TensorFlow**.

+For the IMDB Dataset, please, download it [here](https://www.imdb.com/interfaces/).

 **It contains:**

 - `data` sample data used in the models